 Kafka is best suited to run close to the metal on dedicated machines in statically defined clusters, but these fixed clusters are quickly becoming extinct.
 Companies want to create mixed-use clusters that take advantage of every resource available.
-Stateless transient services fit well into this model, but stateful services each have their own particular needs.
-Disk is one of Kafka’s most important resource requirements to provide message durability, but what is the best way to do this while supporting service migration and dynamic resources?
+Stateless, transient services fit well into this model, but stateful services each have their own particular needs.
+Disk is one of Kafka’s most important resource requirements to provide message durability, but what is the best way to provide disk resources to stateful technologies while in a mixed-use cluster?

-Kafka is an integral part of the Lightbend Fast Data Platform, the next generation stream processing system.
-This talk shares our experience on how to best operational Kafka with container orchestration tools on public cloud services.
+Kafka is an integral part of the Lightbend Fast Data Platform, the next-generation stream processing system.
+Join in to see how to best implement operational Kafka with container orchestration tools on public cloud services.

-Sean is a Software Engineer on the Fast Data Platform team at Lightbend where he specializes in Apache Kafka and its ecosystem.
-The Fast Data Platform team is building the next generation big data platform distribution with a focus on stream processors, machine learning, and operations ease of use.
-Sean has several years experience consulting for Global 5000 companies and helping them build data streaming platforms using technologies such as Kafka, Spark, and Akka.
+Sean Glover is a software engineer specializing in Apache Kafka and its ecosystem on the Fast Data Platform team at Lightbend, which is building a next-generation big data platform distribution with a focus on stream processors, machine learning, and operations ease of use.
+Sean has several years’ experience helping Global 5,000 companies build data streaming platforms using technologies such as Kafka, Spark, and Akka.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com